Michael-Nyawade/housing_in_kenya/README.md

 **Distribution of Key Variables**

-We visualize the distribution of house prices, bedrooms, and bathrooms using box plots, revealing insights into the spread and central tendencies of these variables.
+Visualizing the distribution of house prices, bedrooms, and bathrooms using box plots, revealing insights into the spread and central tendencies of these variables.
 Notably, the data suggests a prevalence of relatively high-priced properties and a trend towards larger, more spacious accommodations.

 ![distribution of key variables](https://github.com/Michael-Nyawade/housing_in_kenya/assets/157029652/417b13a7-303a-492f-9e7d-4cea52b90a76)